 Moorland-Spingarn Research Center, Howard University documents the Black experience and preserves the legacy of the people of the African diaspora.
-Its website includes digitized photographs and archival finding aids for collections from significant scholars, political figures, artists and institutions.
+Includes digitized photographs and archival finding aids for collections from significant scholars, political figures, artists and institutions.

-ProQuest Historical Newspapers Black Newspapers offers journalistic accounts and editorial perspectives from prominent African American newspapers in the U.S. The coverage ranges from the late 19th-century to the early 21st and spans major cities in the Southeast, MidWest, and California.
+ProQuest Historical Newspapers Black Newspapers offers journalistic accounts and editorial perspectives from prominent African American newspapers in the U.S. Coverage ranges from the late 19th-century to the early 21st and spans major cities in the Southeast, the Midwest, and California.

 UC Berkeley Library's African American Studies: Collection Guide: Topics include reconstruction, segregation and Black migration, business and labor, the arts, and the Black Panther Party.

-Black Thought and Culture: A landmark electronic collection of approximately 100,000 pages of non-fiction writings by major American black leaders—teachers, artists, politicians, religious leaders, athletes, war veterans, entertainers, and other figures—covering 250 years of history.
+Black Thought and Culture: electronic collection of approximately 100,000 pages of non-fiction writings by major American black leaders—teachers, artists, politicians, religious leaders, athletes, war veterans, entertainers, and other figures covering 250 years of history.

 Black Studies Collaboratory at UC Berkeley: brings together artists, activists and scholars to amplify the interdisciplinary, political and world-building work of Black Studies..
 Their website includes recorded talks from scholars, performers, and organizers, as well as a model for collaborative syllabus design inspired by the Open University.

-NYPL Schomburg Center for Research in Black Culture: Founded in 1925, the Schomburg Center is one of the premiere U.S. repositories for the study of Black life and culture.
+NYPL Schomburg Center for Research in Black Culture is one of the premiere U.S. repositories for the study of Black life and culture.
 The Center houses the manuscripts of key works of African American and diasporic literatures, as well as artworks from luminaries in painting, sculpture, and photography.
 The papers of numerous civil rights organizations and intellectuals are also available.

-African American Poetry: 250 Years of Struggle and Song: With funding from the National Endowment for the Humanities and the Mellon Foundation, this Library of America anthology of 250 African American poets from the colonial area to the contemporary moment led to live events in 2021 as well as media of poets reciting and discussing their works.
+African American Poetry: 250 Years of Struggle and Song: Library of America anthology of 250 African American poets from the colonial area to the contemporary moment led to live events in 2021 as well as media of poets reciting and discussing their works.
 A solid place to start for an overview of the evolution of African American poetry, and biographical information on key figures.

-The Black Music History Library: This is a living collection of books, articles, documentaries, series, podcasts and more about the Black origins of traditional and popular music dating from the 18th century to present day.
-Resources are organized chronologically and by genre for ease of browsing.
+The Black Music History Library: a living collection of books, articles, documentaries, series, podcasts and more about the Black origins of traditional and popular music dating from the 18th century to present day.
+Resources are organized chronologically and by genre.